Mathnstein/Machine_Learning/README.md

 # Machine Learning

-Hi guys!
+Welcome!

 ![](http://www.reactiongifs.us/wp-content/uploads/2013/10/nuh_uh_conan_obrien.gif)

-This repository will be dedicated to the documents corresponding to our self-study into ML.
-All code can be found here: [Code](https://github.com/Mathnstein/Machine_Learning/tree/master/Code)
+This repository will be dedicated to the documents corresponding to my study into ML.
+There are 3 distinct components:
+* Self study - The brief independent study group to catch up on the applications in ML
+* Cpsc 340 - The undergraduate applications course on ML
+* Cpsc 540 - The graduate level theory course I have taken with Tim Jaschek and Ziming Yin

+All code can be found here for the self study: [Code](https://github.com/Mathnstein/Machine_Learning/tree/master/Code).
+The code and assignments for the courses are self explainatory.

 ## Meetings